a-eski/ttytest2/README.md

 ### Base Functions

 These functions form the basis of interacting with the tmux pane.
-They power all other functions, but you can use them directly when needed.
+Internally they power the other functions, but you can also use them directly.

-* `send_keys(output)`: for canonical shells/CLI's (or multi-character keys for noncanonical shells/CLI's).
+* `send_keys(output)`: for canonical apps (or multi-character keys for noncanonical apps).

-* `send_keys_one_at_a_time(output)`: for noncanonical shells/CLI's.
+* `send_keys_one_at_a_time(output)`: for noncanonical apps.

 * `send_keys_exact(output)`: sends keys as is, exactly.
-Also useful for sending tmux specific keys (any supported tmux send-keys arguments like: DC for delete, Escape for ESC, etc.)
+Also useful for sending tmux specific keys (any tmux send-keys arguments like: DC (delete), Escape (ESC), etc.)

 ### Ergonomic Functions

-The base functions work great, but these functions build upon the base functions to provide more functionality and better ergonomics in most cases.
+The base functions work great, but these functions build upon the base functions to provide more functionalities and better ergonomics.

 For example, `send_line(line)` makes sure that the enter key (newline character) is sent after the `line` so you don't have to worry about adding it to `line` or calling send_newline after.